Brand Growth & SEO

 Retargeting is more than a marketing tactic; it's one surefire way to reconnect with your prospects and move them toward conversion.
 When done right, it may substantially improve your return on investment and help build long-lasting relationships with your audience.

-But remember: retargeting is not a set-and-forget kind of thing.
+However, remember that retargeting is not a set-and-forget approach.
 It takes constant attention, testing, and optimisation.
 Stay curious, keep learning, and don't be afraid to try new things.

 The digital world changes continuously, and so will retargeting evolve continuously.
-By being informed and agile, one will ensure that the effort at retargeting is effective and constantly brings better results to one's business.
+By being informed and agile, one can ensure that the effort in retargeting is effective and consistently yields better results for their business.

 Ready to try retargeting for yourself?
 If not, are you prepared to take it to the next level if you currently use the practice?
 It's all about the potential; go and use it.